Artisan Sourdough Bread Recipe

 Table of Contents

-1. What is different about sourdough bread?
+1. What is the secret to good sourdough bread?

-3. Tools for Making Sourdough Bread
+3. What You’ll Need: Tools for Making Sourdough Bread

 5. Pro Tip: Try the float test